Sex robot makers are buckling to PC pressure and refusing to make one that looks exactly like my mother - The Beaverton

 In today’s world, self-actualization is valued above all else. tells us everyone is special, and we can be whoever we want to be.
 Yet, on one subject, political correctness run amok has gotten in the way of a crucial aspect of who I am: designers refusing to make one that looks exactly like my , Gladys Bilfat.

 Ordering a sex robot that looks exactly like my mother has been a lifelong goal of mine, one for which I have been saving up for over a decade.
-Knowing that opportunities like this are not handed to me, I took responsibility for my own dream, taking on extra shifts and even getting a second job as a server to pay for it.
+Knowing that opportunities like this are not handed to me, I took responsibility for my own dream, taking on extra shifts and even getting a second job as a server to pay for .
 When the jar under my bed where I squirreled away my tips was full of cash, I started a bank account specifically for savings earmarked for a sex robot that resembles the woman who gave birth to me as much as technologically possible.

 But this pursuit has not only been challenging financially—I have devoted countless hours of painstaking research and planning to reaching my goal.
 When I first began to plan my purchase in the late 1990’s, I filled three bankers boxes with photographs, sketches, and medical charts of my mother’s, knowing that attention to detail and careful design were crucial to success.
 When I purchased my first personal computer, the documents were scanned onto an external hard drive, and they are now backed up in a secure dropbox folder.

 Why put so much effort in, you ask?
 I can only answer that in this life, we must make our own destinies.
-Yet despite all my hard , the forces of political correctness—as manifested by the QA teams at various sex robot manufacturers to whom I have reached out–refuse to let me make my own decisions, specifically the decision to purchase a sex doll that is an exact reproduction of a beautiful woman who just happens to be my mother.
+Yet despite all my hard work, the forces of political correctness—as manifested by the QA teams at various sex robot manufacturers to whom I have reached out–refuse to let me make my own decisions, specifically the decision to purchase a sex doll that is an exact reproduction of a beautiful woman who just happens to be my mother.

 I would like to see what these people would have to say if I asked for a sex doll of a different race, or of (gasp!) a gay sex doll.
 Would their concerns about whether or not this “was a good idea” or “something we want associated with our brand” apply then?